GSA/digitalgov.gov/content/post/2013-12-20-gov-url-shorteners-and-how-to-use-them.md

 date: 2013-12-20 9:55:30 -0400
 title: 'Gov URL Shorteners and How to Use Them'
-summary: 'USA.gov offers two different types of URL shorteners &ndash; 1.USA.gov and Go.USA.gov.
+summary: 'USA.gov offers two different types of URL shorteners — 1.USA.gov and Go.USA.gov.
 No matter which URL shortener you use, there are some usability, accessibility, and SEO issues you should keep in mind.
 1.USA.gov 1.USA.gov is powered by&nbsp;bitly.com&nbsp;and open to everyone.
 If you go to&nbsp;bitly.com&nbsp;and shorten a .gov'
 authors: [michelle-chronister]
 categories:
   - Code